The Theory of Money, Part 19

 Before I end this post, I want to address one more question that has arisen in my mind about all this.
 If a prudent amount of government leverage and individual leverage can be used beneficially, what about a prudent amount of bank leverage?
 Maybe just keep the reserve ratio nice and high so a bank failure is nearly impossible?

-This could work, but don’t forget about the guaranteed costs of any amount of bank leverage: the change in the gold coin:LU ratio, which causes people to lose a percentage of their LUs that were stored in cash and that causes prices to become unstable.
-Government leverage and individual leverage don’t have these same guaranteed downsides.
-So I would say that bank leverage is a form of leverage that you cannot “use prudently” like the other two types.
-The guaranteed, significant, generalized downsides of bank leverage make it not worth whatever benefits you hope to get out of it.
+This could work, but don’t forget about the guaranteed costs of any amount of bank leverage: the change in the WU:money exchange rate, which causes people to lose a percentage of their WUs that were stored in cash and that causes prices to become unstable.
+Government leverage and individual leverage don’t have these same guaranteed downsides (assuming the loans they receive are assentive loans).
+So I would say that bank leverage is a form of leverage that you cannot “use prudently” like the other two types because, by definition, it relies on exploitative loans.
+Thus, the guaranteed, significant, generalized downsides of bank leverage make it not worth whatever benefits you hope to get out of it.